john-science/python_for_scientists/classes/05_lists_and_lambdas/problem_set_1_solutions.md

 #### Reduce - Solutions

-    # 1. Find the product of all the odd, one-digit numbers.
+    # 1. Find the product of all the odd, two-digit numbers.
     reduce(lambda a, b: a * b, range(11, 100, 2))

     # 2. Find the sum of all three-digit numbers that are divisible by three.